-Causes of obstructive shock require rapid and definitive care since they are acutely lifethreatening.
+Causes of obstructive shock require rapid and definitive care since they are acutely life-threatening.
 Cardiac tamponade requires pericardial drainage.
 Tension pneumothorax requires needle decompression and subsequent placement of a chest tube (tube thoracotomy).
-Pediatric heart surgeons can address vascular abnormalities, and prostaglandin E1 analogs can be administered to maintain a patent ductus arteriosus in neonates with ductal-dependent lesions.
+Pediatric heart surgeons can address vascular abnormalities, and ductus arteriosus can be induced to remain open by administering prostaglandin E1 analogs.
 Pulmonary embolism care is mostly supportive, though trained personnel can administer fibrinolytic and anticoagulant agents.
 Management of these complex etiologies is beyond the scope of this handbook.